Impulse Offer

 This level of security must be maintained throughout the lifespan of an IoT product, from its design to its recycling, including its production and operation.

-Our product design strategy is based on the “Secure by Design” concept.
+Our product design strategy is based on the “Secure by Design” concept into 5 steps.
 It is essential to secure the design of your products as far upstream as possible.

 With the production sites of the Electronics activity of LACROIX, we are fully able to support you with the manufacture of your IoT projects.
 We make it possible to connect with your PKI (Public Key Infrastructure), or that of LACROIX if you do not have one, in order to ensure solid authentication of products, right from the onset of factory production.